edg-l/edgarluque.com/content/blog/rust-hashmap.md

 ```

 You may wonder why there are no trait bounds in this impl block, like `K: Hash`, and this is because it's usually better to only put the trait
 bounds in impl blocks where you use them.
-The standard library does this extensively (from what i have seen).
+The standard library does this extensively (from what I have seen).

 ## Load factor